CapsCode-Website/blogfiles/javascript/how-to-detect-device-orientation-using-javascript/index.md

 }
 ```

-2. using window.screen object
+2. How to detect screen orientation using `window.screen object`
-   On mobile devices, if you open a keyboard then the above may fail, so can use `screen.availHeight` and `screen.availWidth`, which gives proper height and width even after the keyboard is opened.
+   On mobile devices, if you open a keyboard then the above may fail, so we can use `screen.availHeight` and `screen.availWidth`, which gives proper height and width even after the keyboard is opened.

 ```JS
 if(screen.availHeight > screen.availWidth){